How to Set Up an RTMP Encoder for Live Video Streaming in 2025

 6. Start Streaming

-A few key considerations here would be to ensure that you’ve got consistent internet connectivity at your end.
-This is essential as any drop in internet speeds or connectivity could result in interruptions or quality issues in the RTMP live stream.
+- Always ensure a strong internet connection and use a wired Ethernet connection whenever possible.
+A dedicated upload speed of at least double your streaming bitrate is recommended.
+Any drop in internet speeds or connectivity could result in interruptions or quality issues in the RTMP live stream.

-That, in turn, could impact the overall viewing experience.
-And that could make all the difference, especially if the live stream is a paid one.
+- Monitoring the stream performance is a must.
+Many platforms provide real-time analytics to track bitrate stability and viewer engagement.
+The overall viewing experience could make all the difference, especially if the live stream is a paid one.
 The last thing you want is unsatisfied customers who’ve paid you to watch your stream.

 What is an Encoder?